gerstner-hub/rocket.term/README.md

   handled this way, the third column of each message is the optional thread root message #nr.

+### Opening URLs

+URLs in chat messages are treated specially by the Rocket.Chat server.
+It tries to obtain additional metadata about a website and displays it in a follow-up chat message.
+This can include the author name, the page title or a page excerpt.

+Indepentenly of any available metadata, rocket.term supports opening URLs via the `/urlopen [URLSPEC]` command.
+Each URL encountered in a chat room will be assigned a unique number like `[12]`.
+To open it the command `/urlopen [12]` can be used.
+The URL will be opened in the browser specified in the `BROWSER` environment variable.
+Currently the browser will be executed in the foreground.
+This means that rocket.term will be unavailable until you close the browser.
+If the browser runs in the terminal and rocket.term will attempt to restore the original terminal settings and redraw itself.
+You can also point `BROWSER` to a program that continues running in the background to keep rocket.term available while you are looking at the URL.

 ### Entering Commands

 Any normal text entered will be posted verbatim as a new chat message.
 You can